Parallel-NetCDF/PnetCDF/sneak_peek.md

     when the file format is in NetCDF-4 format, PnetCDF still requires reading and writing variables in data mode.

-* Conflict with NetCDF library
+* Discrepancy from NetCDF library
   + In contrast to nc_set_fill() in NetCDF, ncmpi_set_fill() changes the fill mode of all variables newly defined in the current scope of defined mode.
     Variables affected include the ones created before and after the call to